OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 ---

-# 2. UDT Lifecycle Overview
+# 2. UD Lifecycle Overview

-Each Universal Document Type progresses through the following lifecycle stages:
+Each Universal Document progresses through the following lifecycle stages:

 Proposal → Draft → Review → Approved → Published → Deprecated → Retired

-These stages ensure that new document types are properly evaluated before becoming part of the OpenUDA specification family.
+These stages ensure that new documents are properly evaluated before becoming part of the OpenUDA specification family.

 ---

 # 3. Proposal Stage

-A new UDT begins with a proposal.
+A new UD begins with a proposal.

 A proposal SHOULD include:

 - the proposed document name
 - the business purpose of the document
 - industries or ecosystems that require the document
-- justification for why the document cannot be represented by an existing UDT
+- justification for why the document cannot be represented by an existing UD
 - an initial draft structure

 Example proposal topics: